-One of the many unique aspects of the Harrop / Procter area is the small, welcoming community that exists here.
+One of the many unique aspects of the Harrop/Procter area is the small, welcoming community that exists here.
 Embrace the warmth of your neighbors while still reveling in the sense of seclusion and privacy this property provides.
 Additionally, the region is home to an abundance of free-roaming wildlife, making for memorable encounters with nature that can be appreciated by all ages.

-7315 CPR Road, Procter BC
+7315 CPR Road - Procter BC

 Kootenay Lake, nestled within the Kootenay Rockies of southeastern British Columbia, is a breathtaking natural wonder that captivates visitors and residents alike.
-Spanning over 104 kilometers in length and 3 to 5 kilometers in width, this lake is a major tributary of the Columbia River system.
+Spanning over 104 kilometres in length and 3 to 5 kilometres in width, this lake is a major tributary of the Columbia River system.
 The Kootenay Lake region boasts diverse ecosystems, supporting a variety of wildlife, including ospreys, herons, bald eagles, and kokanee salmon.
 The crystal-clear waters, stunning shorelines, and the majestic Selkirk and Purcell Mountain ranges serve as a picturesque backdrop to a multitude of recreational activities and scenic getaways.